Information about course requirements, compulsory subjects, supervision, thesis submissions, extensions, plagiarism and

 The thesis has a weighting of 50 points within the 100 points of a full honours year, Graduate Diploma or Graduate Diploma (Advanced).
 Enrolment in the thesis is over two consecutive semesters.
 The thesis is 15,000 words in length.
 This word length includes all quotations and epigraphs included in the body of the text; it excludes supplementary text (footnotes or endnotes, bibliography, abstract (synopsis), title page, acknowledgements, or appendices).
 In week 10 of the semester, students will be required to present an outline of their research topic in a 5 - 10 minute presentation to members of the Asia Institute.
 This allows students to gain valuable feedback from academics other than their supervisor and to build networks with staff and other students within the Institute.
 Students must achieve Honours-level grades (minimum 65%-H2) for each component of assessment in order to qualify for the BA Honours degree.

-* In semester 2, 2019 the presentation will be held on Friday 4 October at 2pm in Room 321, Level 3, Sidney Myer Asia Centre (Building 158)
+* In semester 2, 2020 the presentation will be held on Friday 9 October (time to be determined) in Room 321, Level 3, Sidney Myer Asia Centre (Building 158).

 Critical Asian Perspectives

 All students completing the Honours, Graduate Diploma (Advanced) program at the Asia Institute must complete the subject Critical Asian Perspectives (ASIA90004).
 This subject is designed to familiarise students with the interdisciplinary issues involved in Asian Studies, compare approaches to the study of Asian languages and societies in different areas and to help students develop an appreciate of the knowledge systems that are appropriate to their chosen field of study.
 More information about this subject is available in the online Handbook.

 Every student is assigned a supervisor on the basis of their thesis proposal (submitted as a part of the application process) and the available resources.
 Your supervisor will help you firm up your thesis topic; discuss methods of research, interpretation, and writing; answer any technical questions on presentation; and review drafts.